 This section applies only to rate-regulated applicants.
-Rate-regulated applicants include licensed transmitters that provide transmission services to third parties at OEB-approved rates.
+Rate-regulated applicants include licensed transmitters that provide transmission services to third parties at Board-OEB-- approved rates.
+There is an onus on rate-regulated entities whose revenues are derived from ratepayers to satisfy the Board that all expenditures on transmission facilities are required.

 Transmitters can only charge customers for the transmission of electricity if they have received an order from the OEB under section 78 of the Act.
 The OEB will not issue an approval under section 78 unless it is satisfied that the requested rates are "just and reasonable."
 Applicants that are not rate-regulated are referred to in section 4.4